Skip to main content

 Cost-sharing is the portion of Medicare costs that you’re required to pay out of your own pocket.
 This includes deductibles, coinsurance, and copayments.
 Several changes were made to the cost-sharing structure for 2024.

-The out-of-pocket threshold increased by $600, from $7,400 to $8,000.
-This means you’ll pay 25% of drug costs while you’re in the coverage gap until you’ve spent $8,000 on covered drugs.
-After spending $8,000, you’ll enter the catastrophic coverage stage and will no longer have any cost-sharing for your covered medications.
+After spending $2,000, you’ll enter the catastrophic coverage stage and will no longer have any cost-sharing for your covered medications.

 5. Medicare Extra Help

 The Medicare Extra Help program is a low-income subsidy that helps eligible consumers pay for certain Medicare Part D costs.
-The resource limits for determining Medicare Extra Help eligibility are higher in 2024 compared to 2023.
-For those who receive the full subsidy, the resource limit increased to $17,220 for single individuals.
-For married couples, the limit increased to $34,360.
+The resource limits for determining Medicare Extra Help eligibility are higher in 2025 compared to 2024.
+For those who receive the full subsidy, the resource limit increased to $17,600 from $17,220 for single individuals.
+For married couples, the limit increased to $35,130 from $34,360.

 RELATED: Who qualifies for Medicare Extra Help?